Create and manage account

 You can change the number and capacity of files for each HDFS according to the namespace of the cluster used by the account.

-1. From the NAVER Cloud Platform console, click the Services > Big Data & Analytics > Data Forest > Accounts menu, in that order.
+1. In the VPC environment on the NAVER Cloud Platform console, navigate to i_menu > Services > Big Data & Analytics > Data Forest > Accounts.

 2. Select the account whose HDFS Quota you want to change and click Change account settings > Change HDFS Quota.

-3. When the Change HDFS Quota window appears, change the information and click the [Change] button.
+3. When the Change HDFS Quota window appears, change the information and click the [Change].

 df-account_06_vpc_ko

-• Number of files after change: you can select it to be between 1 million to 5 million, in units of 1 million (default: 1 million).
+• Number of files to change: Select from 1 million to 5 million files, in increments of 1 million.
+(Default: 1 million)

-You can reset the Kerberos keytab if you have lost the downloaded keytab or need to change it.
+You can initialize the Kerberos keytab if you have lost the downloaded keytab or need to change it.

-1. From the NAVER Cloud Platform console, click the Services > Big Data & Analytics > Data Forest > Accounts menu, in that order.
+1. In the VPC environment on the NAVER Cloud Platform console, navigate to i_menu > Services > Big Data & Analytics > Data Forest > Accounts.

-2. Select the account to change the keytab for, and then click Change account settings > Reset Kerberos keytab.
+2. Select the account to change the keytab for, and then click Change account settings > Initialize Kerberos keytab.

-3. When the Kerberos keytab reset window appears, click the [Reset] button after checking the information.
+3. When the initialize Kerberos keytab window appears, click the [Initialize] after checking the information.

 Caution

-Please take caution since all applications and batch jobs using the existing keytab will fail if you reset the Kerberos keytab.
+Take caution because all applications and batch jobs using the existing keytab will fail if you initialize the Kerberos keytab.

 You can change the password if you have lost the account password or need to change it.

-1. From the NAVER Cloud Platform console, click the Services > Big Data & Analytics > Data Forest > Accounts menu, in that order.
+1. In the VPC environment on the NAVER Cloud Platform console, navigate to i_menu > Services > Big Data & Analytics > Data Forest > Accounts.

-2. Select the account to reset the account password for, and then click Change account settings > Reset account password.
+2. Select the account to initialize the account password for, and then click Change account settings > Initialize account password.

-3. When the Change/reset account password window appears, enter the new password and click the [Change] button.
+3. When the Initialize account password window appears, enter the new password and click the [Change].

 Delete account

 You can delete accounts that are not in use.
-The following describes how to delete an account.
+To delete an account, follow these steps:

-1. From the NAVER Cloud Platform console, click the Services > Big Data & Analytics > Data Forest > Accounts menu, in that order.
+1. In the VPC environment on the NAVER Cloud Platform console, navigate to i_menu > Services > Big Data & Analytics > Data Forest > Accounts.

-2. Select the account to delete, and then click the [Delete] button.
+2. Select the account to delete, and then click [Delete].

-3. Enter the name of the account to delete in the account deletion window, and then click the [Delete] button.
+3. Enter the name of the account to delete in the Delete account window, and then click [Delete].

 Caution